plone/training/gatsby/plonerestapi.rst

 We will use https://plonedemo.kitconcept.com/en as our source Plone site, since it's already been configured with the plone.restapi and is all ready for our usage.

 Let us start with the root itself.
-Send a GET Request to https://plonedemo.kitconcept.com/en.
+Send a GET request to https://plonedemo.kitconcept.com/en.
-This give the JSON data for the root of the Plone site.
+This returns the JSON data for the root of the Plone site.

 .. code-block:: json